TasnimJamil22/Whippy-Delivery-Client/README.md

- # Whippy Delivery
+ # "Whippy Delivery"
+ ### live link of our website:  https://whippy-firebase.web.app/
- A delivery site, often associated with online food delivery, provides several advantages for both customers and businesses.
+ A delivery site, often associated with online food delivery,parcel,e-commerce delivery,packaging provides several advantages for both customers and businesses.
 Here are some key advantages:
  ## 1.Convenience:

  Users can conveniently order food or products from the comfort of their homes or workplaces, saving time and effort.